csirmaz/mytube/README.md

 ## Deployment

 1. Choose a location for the code, and copy the files in this repository there.
 This can be the same as your video directory.
 2. Configure the webserver to expose this location.
 This will be where the web interface can be accessed.
+Ideally, deny access to the `lib/` folder.
 3. Choose a location for the videos, and set `$BASEDIR` in `index.php` to this location.
 4. Configure the webserver to expose this location, too (if different from the code location), and add the base URL to `$BASEURL`.
 5. Add a random string to `$SIGN_SALT`.